D-S-Software/EpidemicSimulator/README.md

 ![3rd Demo](EpidemicSimGifs/EpidemicSimAsymptomaticShowcase.gif)

 # CSV Capabilities
-Access to data through an auto-generated CSV file allows for saving and exporting of any particular simulation
+Access to data through an auto-generated CSV file in program folder allows for saving and exporting of any particular simulation.
+Data can be imported to any spreadsheet software.

 # Frameworks and Libraries used
 - Swing